geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 ##### **Geohot** [[00:03:38](https://www.youtube.com/watch?v=m7zQq40dr2M&t=218)]
 I mean, it works, but this is probably also why it's unbelievably slow on GPUs.
 The problem is if you do a pad, all the consts become gated by that valid, even when you don't have to.
-So for example, if you pad with something, that pad... if you have a load where it loads a zero if it's invalid, and then you have a pad that is also applied to that load, it'll do another where on any consts, even though you're basically, let's say it's a multiply, even though you're basically multiplying by zero.
+So for example, if you pad with something, that pad.. if you have a load where it loads a zero if it's invalid, and then you have a pad that is also applied to that load, it'll do another where on any consts, even though you're basically, let's say it's a multiply, even though you're basically multiplying by zero.
 So the thing needs to be aware that if it's already zero, you can just multiply by the other value and you don't need a second gate on that.
 I know what I have to do to write this, but that's just going to be the work next week.